From Genesis to Revelation:

 the 'Heavenly Jerusalem' here on earth.

-During our 2019 trip we had a few vehicles driving from Emerson College to Chartres; please advise us if you would be interested in this lift-share option or intend to drive.
-Ferry/fuel costs will likely be around £70 p/p each-way.
+We may have a few vehicles driving from Emerson College to Chartres; please advise us if you would be interested in this lift-share option or intend to drive.
+Ferry/fuel costs will likely be around £110 p/p each-way.

 Train travel is another good option and if booked in advance comes in around the same cost and travel time as car and ferry.

-When Eurostar open their September/October bookings we will advise course participants wishing to travel 'en masse' which trains to book!
+When Eurostar open their Summer 2023 bookings we will advise course participants wishing to travel 'en masse' which trains to book!

 Accommodation/meal options will soon be available to book directly via the Emerson College website;

 there are also many local B&Bs, Airbnbs and hotel options within a 5-15 minute walk of SAOG Studios/Emerson College.